Faculty and Staff

 Julie Thompson, Executive Director of the Center for the Arts at George Mason University, joined the university more than fifteen years ago after a career as a professional stage manager in regional theater and opera, including long-term residencies at Minnesota Opera, Washington Opera at the Kennedy Center, Wolf Trap Opera, and Center Stage in Baltimore.

-• Marketing and Recruitment Coordinator, Arts Management, CVPA
+Marketing and Recruitment Manager, Arts Management, CVPA

 Eric Thornton is a Midwest transplant to the D.C. metro area.
 Trained as an artist and potter, he has participated in several international artist-in-residence programs at the International Ceramic Center in Kecskemet, Hungary as well as the Zentrum fur Keramik Berlin, Germany.